stephanie-lw-zhang/monopoly/doc/Sprint2Presentaiton.md

     }
 ```

-    * Service: Abstract class for property tiles that are not buildings (like railroads, utilities, etc.).
-Specifically it calculates the rent price if a player lands on it and correctly sells the property to another player or the bank(the important thing here was to make sure the number of properties held was updated after selling it, because that impacts rent price).
-    * Extension: calculating the rent price is an abstract method, so it can be specific to each tile.
-    * How it has changed: We changed the specifics of the sell to method to be more accurate.
-Instead of just paying and exchanging the property, we had to make sure the rent price is updated since it depends on how many of each property you own (which changes after selling).
-    * How does it support users: The changes we made didn’t change input or output, only specific implementation, so it shouldn’t break anyone else’s code.
-Also, we made our methods short and readable.
-Our method names are also straightforward and easy to understand.
 - AbstractAssetHolder
+    * Service: Contains common methods for asset holders, namely the bank and players (in original monopoly).
+    * Extension: Includes abstract methods paysTo and addProperty, because bank and players differ on how these need to be implemented.
+We also implemented our own “equal” comparator method.
+    * How it has changed: No change
+    * How does it support users: It’s a short class with easy to understand methods.

 ```java
 public abstract class AbstractAssetHolder{
     private List<AbstractPropertyTile> properties  = new ArrayList<>(  );